ni/nilrt-snac-guide/source/appendix_1.rst

 via NI MAX or SystemLink is not supported at this time.

-**Supported Software Products.** The SNAC configuration supports the deployment of the following NI software products.
+**Supported Software Products.** The SNAC configuration supports the deployment of the following NI software products:

 -  LabVIEW Real-Time 2022-2025
 -  NI-DAQmx